 Many of our partners are doing great work along the Clackamas River.
 In particular, there has been a lot of work between Carver and Milo McIver State Park in Estacada.
 For example, the Clackamas River Basin Council has been removing weeds and planting native shrubs and trees at many streamside sites through their Shade Our Streams Program.
 Metro has many active restoration and weed control activities at multiple properties they manage.
 Both Oregon State Parks and Clackamas County also have multiple parks in this area where land managers control invasive weeds.
 The WeedWise program also controls high-priority weeds at many private and public sites along the Clackamas.

 Despite all this great work, we needed shared strategies, increased coordination, and a way to seek sustainable sources of funding.
 The Clackamas River Invasive Species Partnership (CRISP) has provided these things, allowing us to accomplish more weed control.
-The CRISP partners submit weed control project ideas and then meet to discuss and prioritize the projects.
+CRISP partners submit weed control project ideas and then meet to discuss and prioritize the projects.
 While we carry out projects throughout the whole watershed, the area between Carver and Milo McIver State Park is our key focus area.
 We highlight 3 focus area projects below.

 Milo McIver State Park (and surrounding areas) Project

 Milo McIver State Park is an important area for both recreation and wildlife habitat.
 Aside from a few satellite weed patches, it also has the most upstream population of both garlic mustard and false brome.
 Because of its location on the River, and its importance as a recreation destination, it has a high potential to be a source for the spread of these weeds to other areas.
-For example, a camper, hiker, or disc golfer can come to the park from out of the area, get a bit of mud (with seeds!) on their boots or wheels, and then track it back home.
+For example, a camper, hiker, or disc golfer can come to the park from out of the area, get a bit of mud (with seeds!) on their boots or wheels, and then track it back home or to another park.

 As a result of CRISP, Oregon Parks and Recreation Department has been able to go after these weeds more effectively and aggressively.
 Furthermore, the increased coordination has brought attention to the area and the WeedWise program has controlled these weeds on neighboring properties.
-Furthermore, the WeedWise program has been able to control two Oregon Class A noxious weeds, giant hogweed, and oblong spurge, on neighboring properties.
-This prevents those weeds from entering the park, thus reducing the chances they will spread elsewhere.
+Furthermore, the WeedWise program has been able to control two Oregon Class A noxious weeds, giant hogweed and oblong spurge, on neighboring properties.
+This prevents the weeds from entering the park, thus reducing the chances they will spread elsewhere.

 Across the river, there is further collaboration to control several high priority weeds.
 Portland General Electric, Columbia Land Trust, the Clackamas River Basin Council, and the WeedWise program are working together to control garlic mustard, knotweed, policeman’s helmet, false brome, and spurge laurel.